DavidsonAle/davidsonale.github.io/README.md

 I can be found counting laps in the pool, biking in Boston or playing 3v3/5v5 on the nearest basketball court.
 I am an otaku, and I do enjoy reading research papers.

+_Latest read_:
+- Nov.
+2023 pick: [Identifying Patterns in Financial Markets: Extending the Statistical Jump Model for Regime Identification.
+](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4556048) A. Aydinhan, P. Kolm, J. Mulvey, and S. Yizhan. _SSRN_.
+Sep.
+2023.

+_Previously read_:
-_Latest read (as of Sep.
-2023)_: [High-Frequency Tail Risk Premium and Stock Return Predictability.](https://jfqa.org/wp-content/uploads/2023/08/HFTR_JFQA_Rev2nRound_maintext_Ju23.pdf) C. Almeida, K. Ardison, G. Freire, René Garcia, and P. Orlowski. _Journal of Financial and Quantitative Analysis_.
+* Sep.
+2023 pick: [High-Frequency Tail Risk Premium and Stock Return Predictability.](https://jfqa.org/wp-content/uploads/2023/08/HFTR_JFQA_Rev2nRound_maintext_Ju23.pdf) C. Almeida, K. Ardison, G. Freire, René Garcia, and P. Orlowski. _Journal of Financial and Quantitative Analysis_.
 2023.

 I am learning how to cook, play the piano, dance bachata.
 Whenever I get the chance, I jump on the next train or take the next flight!